kito99/micro-frontends-demo/README.md

 # Micro frontends demo

+> For a lab version of the same project, see https://github.com/kito99/micro-frontends-lab.

 This is a simple application that demonstrates one approach to creating [Micro frontends](https://martinfowler.com/articles/micro-frontends.html): using [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) to integrate different web apps.
 It was originally